MicrosoftDocs/azure-devops-docs/docs/test/load-test/reference-qa.md

 contains other dynamic information.
 In these cases, you should [run the tests using Visual Studio](record-and-replay-cloud-load-tests.md#exportvs).

-### Q: Can I test REST APIs using the functionality provided by the VSTS portal?
+### Q: Can I test REST APIs using the functionality provided by the Azure DevOps portal?

 **A**: Yes, you can use the URL-based test to test REST APIs.
 Enter the request URL of your API and the details required to create your test.